tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 #### Building a Pre-trained Image Classifier Docker Image
-In this workshop we will be working with an pre-trained image classifier based on Tensoflow.
+In this workshop we will be working with a pre-trained image classifier based on Tensoflow.
 Our first step will be to build a Docker image containing the image classifier software.

 We have a Python script that performs the work of actually calling Tensorflow and classifying image.
 Our goal is to